vaginessa/blog/books/go-cookbook/rotate-log-files-daily.md

 Tags: go
 CreatedAt: 2017-06-14T02:07:56Z
 UpdatedAt: 2017-07-09T20:35:12Z
+PublishedOn: 2017-07-17
 HeaderImage: gfx/headers/header-17.jpg
 Collection: go-cookbook
 Description: How to rotate a log file daily.
 Status: draft
 ---

-If your program logs to a file, it's a good idea to rotate log files as that prevents them from growing too large.
+If you log to a file, it's a good idea to rotate logs.
+That way they won't become too large.

 After rotation you can backup them up to online storage or delete them.

-Rotating daily is a good balance of how often to rotate vs. how large the log file can become.
+Rotating daily has a good balance of how often to rotate vs. how large the log file can become.

 You can write logs to stdout and use external program, like [logrotate](https://www.cyberciti.biz/faq/how-do-i-rotate-log-files/), to do the rotation.

-I prefer the simplicity of handling that in my own code and Go's `io.Writer` interface makes it easy to implement a re-usable file ration functionality.
+I prefer the simplicity of handling that in my own code and Go's `io.Writer` interface makes it easy to implement a re-usable file ration code.

 I did just that in package [dailyrotate](https://github.com/kjk/dailyrotate) ([documentation](https://godoc.org/github.com/kjk/dailyrotate)).